 There are hundreds upon hundreds of cannabis strains in the market.
-You may have thought about breeding some of them to come up with new strains with qualities you like.
+You may have thought about breeding some of them to come up with new strains with which possesses the qualities you like.
 As much as this sounds amazing, it’s not as easy as it may seem.

 You see, some strains may have outstanding characteristics, but these qualities may be recessive in their genes.
 It can take several generations of plants before the characteristic you want can come up.
 So, as with all breeding activities, you must consider the strains you want to marry.
 Make a careful study of their characteristics, read genetic charts, and find out if the characteristic you’re looking for is dominant in the strain.

-For instance, you want to create a small plant out of two hybrid plants, one of which is a small, compact, indica-dominant strain.
+For instance, you want to create a small plant out of two hybrid plants, where one of its parent strains is a small, and compact, Indica-dominant strain.
 It’s safe to say that the small and compact characteristic may be carried on to its offspring since this is a dominant characteristic after all.
 The resulting plant will be small but not as small as the parent and will have all the favorable qualities you are looking for as well.

-There is still a chance or a small percentage that your plans may not push through, so it’s best to back up.
-Consider not just one compact and small strain but three or more and experiment.
-You can’t really tell what will happen unless you really grow your plants.
+However, there is still a chance or a small percentage that your plans may not push through, so it’s best to back up.
+Consider not just one compact and small strain but three or more, and then experiment.
+You can’t really tell what will happen unless you really grow your own cannabis plants.

 Finally, consider popular parent strains.
 You might have tasted a new strain that got you hooked!
-There’s no harm in trying to breed new strains and, as always, take time to study strain genetics.
+But there’s no harm in trying to breed new strains and, as always, take time to study strain genetics.
 Don’t overlook this step, or you might not get the results you want.

 What is the outcome you want?